TIRPClo/Complete-Time-Intervals-Related-Patterns-Mining/README.md

 - **_Contents_**:
   - Real-world datasets including all the publicly available time intervals datasets, as well as all the real-world datasets which have been used by the authors of the competitor methods' papers
     - ASL (Papapetrou et al. 2009)
-    - Two versions of the diabetes dataset (Moskovitch and Shahar 2015)
+    - Diabetes (Moskovitch and Shahar 2015)
     - Smart-home (Jakkula and Cook 2011)
-    - ASL-BU, ASL-GT, Blocks, Auslan2, Context, Pioneer and Skating (Mörchen and Fradkin 2010)
+    - ASL-BU, ASL-GT, Blocks, Auslan2, Context, Pioneer, and Skating (Mörchen and Fradkin 2010), and Hepatitis (Patel et al. 2008)
   - Synthetic datasets
     - ST1, ST2, CT1 and CT2